| Term | Meaning |

 This means your client must throttle itself to avoid losing messages.
 You do this by publishing your messages with QoS 1.
 Your client must then wait to receive an acknowledgement from the broker before publishing more messages.
 This can be done in Python with the paho-mqtt <https://pypi.python.org/pypi/pahomqtt/> library with the function wait_for_publish.

 It allows subscribers to receive real-time messages with the data published to EnergyDataDK.
 An example Python code on how to subscribe to a specific datastream to retrieve its live data is shown below, where again where the words inside “<>” are to be filled with your information.
-You might have to pip install paho-mqtt.

 import paho.mqtt.client as mqtt